 A kidney stone is a solid mass made up of tiny crystals.
 You had a medical procedure called lithotripsy to break up the kidney stones.
 This article gives you advice on what to expect and how to take care of yourself after the procedure.

 When You're in the Hospital

-You had lithotripsy, a medical procedure that uses high frequency sound (shock) waves to break up stones in your kidney, bladder, or ureter (the tube that carries urine from your kidneys to your bladder).
-The waves break the stones into tiny pieces.
+You had lithotripsy, a medical procedure that uses high frequency sound (shock) waves or a laser to break up stones in your kidney, bladder, or ureter (the tube that carries urine from your kidneys to your bladder).
+The sound waves or laser beam breaks the stones into tiny pieces.

 What to Expect at Home

 It is normal to have a small amount of blood in your urine for a few days to a few weeks after this procedure.

 You may have pain and nausea when the stone pieces pass.
 This can happen soon after treatment and may last for 4 to 8 weeks.